 If you started this new relationship to make your ex jealous then you’ll never move on.

-Once you have feelings about your ex, you can’t feel the same for someone else simultaneously.
+Once you have feelings for your ex, you can’t feel the same for someone else simultaneously.

-When you don’t have closure that will torture for the rest of other relationships.
+When you don’t have closure that will torture for the rest of your relationships.

 FAQ: I can’t get over my ex…